Caltrain Modernization Program: Electrical station configuration

-A total of ten electrical stations are planned: two traction power substations, one switching station, and seven paralleling stations.
-Each traction power substation (TPS) is anticipated to have a footprint of 150 by 200 ft and would contain two 60 MVA transformers to step down supply power (at 115 kV AC) to the 2×25 kV AC required for the messenger/contact and feeder lines.
-The switching station (SWS) will be located near the Redwood Junction, approximately halfway between the two traction power substations.
-The SWS will include a phase break to electrically isolate the power supplied from each TPS and two 10 MVA autotransformers, in a footprint of 80 by 160 ft.
+A total of ten electrical stations were built: two traction power substations, one switching station, and seven paralleling stations.
+Each traction power substation (TPS) has a footprint of 150 by 200 ft and contains two 60 MVA transformers to step down supply power (at 115 kV AC) to the 2×25 kV AC required for the messenger/contact and feeder lines.
+The switching station (SWS) is located near the Redwood Junction, approximately halfway between the two traction power substations.
+The SWS includes a phase break to electrically isolate the power supplied from each TPS and two 10 MVA autotransformers, in a footprint of 80 by 160 ft.
 The paralleling stations (PS) each maintain system voltage with one or two 10 MVA autotransformers and have a footprint of 40 by 80 ft.

 PS3 in Burlingame was originally approved via the FEIR for a location near the intersection of California and Lincoln; however, this would interfere with plans to grade separate the crossing at Broadway, so PS3 was moved west of the tracks to a location near Mills and California.
 Based on resident objections to the new site, however, the City of Burlingame offered an alternative site east of the tracks at 1369 North Carolan adjacent to the city-owned Corporation Yard.